tye2002/ViLePanion/README.md

 Project submitted in PlutoHack contest, Oct 22-24, 2021

-Brainstorm and implement: haimeii, reallnhwy, tye2002
+Brainstorm and implement: haimeii, reallnhwy, tye2002, HuyDnh

 # Inspiration:
 Studying online during the pandemic, it is often difficult for students to find the right resources for them.